 Many career options exist in industries as diverse as steel, textiles, car manufacturing, electronics, technology, entertainment, hospitality, R&D, tourism, semiconductors, finance, shipbuilding, and government.

-And all these are filled with surpassing career opportunities.
+All these are filled with surpassing career opportunities.

 Knowing how to speak Korean always looks great on your resume if you intend to work in those corporations that operate in these sectors.